Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 • The provisions of the ICWA applied to both the Indian and non-Indian parent.

-• The birth parent may withdraw his/her consent and has the right to have the child return to him/her at any time prior to the issuance of the final decree of adoption.
+• The birth parent may withdraw their consent and have the right to have the child return to them at any time prior to the issuance of the final decree of adoption.
 After the final decree is entered in a state court, the consent can only be withdrawn is there is evidence it was obtained through fraud or duress, and if the Indian child’s parent petitions the court to vacate the decree.

 • In that case, the court will vacate the decree and return the child to the parent, provided no adoption has been effective for at least two (2) years.
 Such an adoption may be invalidated unless otherwise permitted under state law.